THE CONSIDERATE WAY TO DO BUSINESS

 It’s a requirement for B Corps during certification to “consider the impact of their decisions on their workers, customers, suppliers, community, and the environment”.
 Few would argue that people are the very core of a thriving business; attracting and retaining the right talent not only means doing work with like-minded colleagues that is purpose driven but it also means working with people externally who are similarly socially conscious.
 We experienced first-hand the oft mentioned B Corp spirit of collaboration during a recent website project.

 Introductions first: Gong Communications was among the first UK communications agencies to achieve certification in 2017.
-This year we were made Best for the World Honorees (Workers), our MD, Narda Shirley, is one of 18 B Corp Ambassadors in a new UK programme and our Nairobi team were delighted to attend the October launch of B Labs in Kenya.
+Last year we were made Best for the World Honorees (Workers), our MD, Narda Shirley, is one of 18 B Corp Ambassadors in a new UK programme and our Nairobi team were delighted to attend the October launch of B Labs in Kenya.

 Yep.
 We’re proud to be a B Corp.
 It has led to new colleagues, new networks and new business.
 There’s something about cooperating with like-minded people that makes work seem less like, well, work.
 Fellow B Corp, Resource Futures, which enables clients to positively manage material resources, found us through the network, and developing their new website was our first professional B Corp collaboration.
 And the experience has only deepened our enthusiasm to work with more B Corps.
 Project managing a web build necessitates a fair degree of back and forth particularly in a multi stakeholder set up.
 The consideration and efficiency shown by the Resource Futures team has catapulted them to the top of our ‘best practice web build leader board’ or it would have done if there was one!
 Deadlines were adhered to, questions were gathered in a list before sharing, well-thought out feedback was collated internally first then clearly delivered in comprehensive responses (rather than a flurry of 15 different opinions on 15 different emails for us to decipher and diplomatically referee – it happens).
 Payments were made on or ahead of time.
 The stand out adjective here is Consideration.
 The B Corp spirit is Considerate.
 Which nicely ties in with our values too.
 The smooth running of the build was no mean feat given that two of the team members worked flexibly (Considerate employers).
 We were delighted to work with an organisation that has protecting and preserving our planet at its heart and with a team as mindful of our time constraints as suppliers as we were of theirs as clients.
 More please!